CS4224-Claps/project/README.md

 ### Database Setup

-// TODO
+1. For each host, add the associated `cassandra.yaml` from the files in `cassandra/conf`

+For example, `cassandra-xcnd35.yaml` should belong under the server `xcnd35`, which should be located under the file `$CASSANDRA_HOME/conf/cassandra.yaml`.
+The same applies for the servers `xcnd36` to `xcnd39`.

+2. Once done, run `$CASSANDRA_HOME/bin/cassandra`

-Note; Ensure that you have your 5 hosts setup, else the command would fail.
+Note: These are also under the assumption that you have set the alias for `CASSANDRA_HOME` and that you have your 5 hosts setup, else the command would fail.

+Note: Alternativel, you can specify the configuration folder using:
+`$CASSANDRA_HOME/bin/cassandra -D cassandra.config=$CASSANDRA_HOME/conf`, where you specify
+the configuration folder above.

 ### Seeding the database